utk09-NCL/color-palette-generator/README.md

 5. **Build for Production**

-   To build the application for production, run:
+   To build and view the application for production, run:

    ```bash
    npm run build && npm run preview